UiL-OTS-labs/jspsych-output/README.md

 2. **rt**
 3. **stimulus**

-So for the html-keyboard-response-plugin, in addition 4 variables above, the **key_press**, **rt** and **stimulus** are stored in the output.
+So for the html-keyboard-response-plugin, in addition to the 4 variables above, the **key_press**, **rt** and **stimulus** are stored in the output.
 As you can see, the type and meaning of the variable are also listed in the table.